Connecticut is known for its spectacular seasons and cute little towns.

 This oceanfront park is a go-to destination for many outdoor activities.
 As one of the best Greenwich beaches, visitors can enjoy a day of swimming, picnicking, and kayaking, or venture out on one of the sandy hiking trails.
 You’ll also have great views of the water and even the Manhattan skyline, so be sure to bring a camera!

-For incredible wildlife viewing and hiking in Connecticut, Audubon Greenwich is ideal.
+For incredible wildlife viewing and Connecticut hiking trails, Audubon Greenwich is ideal.
 The main sanctuary has seven miles of trails for guests to enjoy that venture through hardwood forests, old fields, lakes, streams, and vernal pools.
 Wildlife enthusiasts also love visiting the sanctuary to see river otters, muskrats, wood ducks, white-tailed deer, coyotes, flying squirrels, nesting bluebirds, wild turkeys, bats, and a wide array of reptiles and amphibians.

 Head up the scenic Riversville Road to the picturesque little hamlet of North Greenwich to find the Audubon’s welcome center.
 The hiking trails slope into the park behind the center.